redis/redis-py/README.rst

     >>> p.psubscribe('my-*', ...)

 The `PubSub` instance is now subscribed to those channels/patterns.
-The subscription confirmations can be seen by reading messages off the `PubSub`
+The subscription confirmations can be seen by reading messages from the `PubSub` instance.
-instance:

 .. code-block:: pycon